 It's fast and simple, however, the timing takes a little getting used to.
 After you get the prompt to detach the screen, you have to wait for about half a second before you can actually lift the display off its base.

 Another unique feature to this notebook is it's the first to integrate a discrete graphics processor, or GPU, into a hybrid system.
-Tucked underneath the keyboard is a customized Nvidia GeForce GPU that makes this laptop just a bit more capable with media production and gaming.
+Hidden beneath the keyboard is a customized Nvidia GeForce GPU that makes this laptop just a bit more capable with media production and gaming.

 We've seen this sort of GPU docking technology before in machines like the MSI GS30 Shadow with GamingDock and Alienware's GPU Amplifier solution.
 Microsoft has improved upon dockable graphics, as the Surface Book just needs a short moment to disengage the extra parts, whereas both the Alienware and MSI solutions require the laptop to reboot completely.

-It's a neat feature that allows us to quickly show a friend something cool or when we want to read a digital comic book without having to lug the whole laptop around.
-But it didn't really click with us until we realized how easily it allows us to bring our entire PC to another place without having to disconnect our external monitor, keyboard, mouse, Xbox controller and all our other peripherals at home
+It's a nifty feature that allows us to easily show a friend something cool or when we want to read a digital comic book without having to lug the whole laptop around.
+However, it didn't really click with us until we realized how easily it allows us to bring our entire PC to another place without having to disconnect our external monitor, keyboard, mouse, Xbox controller and all our other peripherals at home.

 First reviewed: October 2015